 The warm weather beckons the traveler in all of us.
-But let’s face it, as much fun as traveling can be it can also be rough on your health.
+But let’s face it, as much fun as traveling can be, it can also be rough on your health.
 So here are my top tips for healthier summer travel.

 - Pack Your Probiotics.
-Many vacations include visits to exciting and exotic locales, which usually means an introduction to new, exotic foods—as well as water supplies you’re not used to.
+Many vacations include visits to exciting and exotic locales, which usually means an introduction to new foods—as well as water supplies you’re not used to.
 Your best defense is probiotics.
 These “friendly” bacteria help to break down hard-to-digest foods, as well as promote regular, healthy bowel movements.
 They also give your digestive system an “immune boost” by covering the walls of your intestines with healthy flora, and crowding out the other, less desirable bacteria.

 - Raise the Bar on Your Snacks.
 Long car and plane rides, hikes, and the like often warrant a bit of refueling between meals.
 Don’t turn to chips, candy, and other unhealthy snacks.
-Instead pack healthy snack bars made with whey or soy protein, fresh fruit, vegetables, and filtered water.
+Instead pack healthy snack bars made with whey protein, fresh fruit, vegetables, and filtered water.

 Now it’s your turn: Do you have a travel tip to share?